Kekichka/at_pet/README.md

 │   └── test
 │       └── java
 │           ├── api
-│           │   ├── RegisterLoginAddMultipleProductsTest.java
-│           │   ├── RegisterLoginAddPremiumProductTest.java
-│           │   └── RegisterLoginAddSingleProductTest.java
+│           │   ├── APITests  # These tests cover **user registration, login, product selection, adding products to cart, and verifying that the products are successfully added.** (one/multiple/premium products)
 │           └── ui
 │               ├── AddProductToCartTest.java  # Automates the full user flow: registration, login, adding a product to the shopping cart, and verifying it was added, with Allure reporting.
-│               └── UITests.java # These tests cover the full user flow on the demo webshop: **user registration, login, product selection, adding products to cart, and verifying that the products are successfully added.**
+│               └── UITests.java # These tests cover the full user flow on the demo webshop: **user registration, login, product selection, adding products to cart, and verifying that the products are successfully added.** (one/multiple/premium products)
 |           └── resources
 │               ├── testng.xml
 ├── target